frank-morales2020/UNESCO2026/README.md

 > [!IMPORTANT]
-> **IP PROTECTION DURING EVALUATION**
+> **IMPORTANT NOTICE – IP PROTECTION DURING EVALUATION**
 > To protect intellectual property during the active UNESCO Resilient AI Challenge period (March–May 2026), the full submission ZIP packages and complete container artifacts (split parts) are provided **privately** to UNESCO judges and organizers only via secure submission links or the official portal.

 > [!NOTE]
-> Public downloads of Releases and ZIPs will be enabled **after May 30, 2026** (submission close), or earlier if permitted by challenge rules.
+> **Public downloads** of Releases and ZIPs will be enabled **after May 30, 2026** (submission close), or earlier if permitted by challenge rules.

 > [!TIP]
-> For evaluation access: Use the official submission system or contact organizers directly.
-The repository documentation, validation notebooks, metrics, and methodology remain fully public for transparency.
+> **For evaluation access:** Use the official submission system or contact organizers directly.
+> The repository documentation, validation notebooks, metrics, and methodology remain fully public for transparency.

 ---